nemonik/hands-on-DevOps/readme.md

 <https://192.168.0.11:6443/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/>

-To login to the dashaboard, open a terminal and in the root of the project execute
+To login to the dashboard, open a terminal and in the root of the project execute

 ```
 ./get_kubeconfig_yml.sh